Henny2/portfolio/index.md

 7/9/2020:
   </div>
  <div style="margin-left:1em">
- For week 27 we had a very small data set and it was very easy to draw wrong conclusions.
+   For week 27 of <strong>MakeoverMonday</strong> we had a very small data set and it was very easy to draw wrong conclusions.
 A little bit of back and forth resulted in an easy but nice dumbbell chart.
 You can find it<a href="https://henny2.github.io/portfolio/makeovermonday#week-27-comparing-common-mental-disorder-by-sex"> here</a>.
 </div>
 </div>
 <br>